+There’s a wide range of tools like importing, conversion, filtering, decompositions, inSAR processing and calibration.
 Another neat part of this software is the graph processing framework where users can automate workflow.
 This functionality is similar to ArcGIS model builder and easy to set up.

 Overall, PolSARPro is a very sophisticated piece of open source remote sensing software.
 You need to take a look at PolSARPro if you’re working with full or dual polarization SAR data.

-6 OSSIM: Open Source Software Image Map
+8 OSSIM: Open Source Software Image Map

+Not only has it been actively developed for almost two decades but interesting enough, it’s being funded through US departments such as in intelligence and defense.

 OSSIM is a high performance open source remote sensing software application.
-It has been actively developed for almost two decades.
-Interesting enough, it’s being funded through US departments such as in intelligence and defense.

 Some of the key features is compatibility with more than 100 raster and vector formats and over 4000 different projections and datums.